 Related: Travelling with Conditions

 Why it’s spellbinding: With the distinction of being one of the Seven Wonders of the World and a world heritage site, Machu Picchu is a masterpiece of engineering and is also the best-known archaeological site in South America.
+No wonder this is one of the most popular hikes in the world.

 When to go: March, April, October, November